Rethinking Widgets in WordPress.

 I start dragging a widget, the widget areas all collapse so I can see them all better.
 Once I’ve hovered over one for a while it pops open and I can place my widget.

 Also what about a backbone.js media modal style overlay for the widget forms rather than the cramped little ui space for each one?

 Shaunandrews replied: Do you have a link for Noel’s ideas?

 Since Noel is not available to answer on the thread for the moment as he is out traveling I e-mailed him directly and received a screenshot:

-Noel mentioned that this was legacy as they have their own site for a Restaurant framework: http://www.happytables.com/
+Noel mentioned that this was legacy as they have their own site for Restaurant framework at Happytables (which has shut down).